 About

-The character 揖 is a phono-semantic compound denoting a formal greeting gesture of respect from historical social interactions.
-Its structure features the semantic hand radical 扌 (shǒu) on the left, indicating a physical action performed with the hands and arms, while the right side contains the phonetic component 咠 (qì), which guides its pronunciation.
-Etymologically, 揖 refers to the specific act of clasping one's hands together before the chest and executing a slight forward bow to politely acknowledge guests, superiors, or equals.
-This salutation served for centuries as standard etiquette, allowing individuals to express profound deference without the need to kneel or prostrate fully.
+The character 揖 is a phono-semantic compound describing a highly formalized, respectful greeting gesture used in historical social contexts.
+It combines the hand radical 扌 (shǒu) on the left, indicating an action performed with the hands, and the phonetic component 咠 (qì) on the right, which guides its pronunciation.
+Etymologically, it refers to clasping the hands together in front of the chest and bowing slightly to greet guests, superiors, or equals.
+For centuries, this salutation was standard etiquette, allowing people to show profound deference without needing to kneel or prostrate fully.

 Etymology Hide